YangLi1/01_Git_and_Intro/README.md

 [7.
 Do the same as the previous question except that duplicate lines should be printed the same number of times that they appear in the input. ]

 Same as problem 6, order is important here.
-Thus, SSet is a better choice than USSet.
+Thus, SSet is a better choice.
 We read the file and sorted the lines by length.
 In the end, we print out the whole set as it is.

 	function void sortByLength2
 		sort all the lines by length and put into a set s